breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-5.md

 We recommend using a CDN to import bootstrap in your HTML like this one: [https://www.bootstrapcdn.com/](https://www.bootstrapcdn.com/)

-If you are migrating your project to a newer Bootstrap version remember to check its documentation.
+If you are migrating your project to a newer Bootstrap version, remember to check its documentation.